 The rarest shot in golf is a Condor, a score of four-under par on a single hole.
 While most golfers dream of a hole-in-one or an Albatross, the Condor is a truly mythical achievement, so rare that only a handful have ever been officially recorded.
-This article will break down what a Condor, an Albatross, and a a hole-in-one actually are, the mind-boggling odds behind them, and the blend of skill and luck required to pull one off.
+This article will break down what a Condor, an Albatross, and a hole-in-one actually are, the mind-boggling odds behind them, and the blend of skill and luck required to pull one off.

 The True Unicorn of Golf: The Condor (A.K.A.
 Triple Eagle)